SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 A comprehensive guidance on how to develop and operate SaaS applications using add-ons, can be found [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/e3c38ebaefc44523b679e7a0c375bc86.html).

+Note: This scenarios makes use the the pipeline stages Integration Tests, Confirm and Post and thus requires [interactive input](https://www.jenkins.io/doc/pipeline/steps/pipeline-input-step/#input-wait-for-interactive-input) for completion.

 ## The Add-on Product

 The installation and maintenance of ABAP software is done / controlled via add-on product versions.
 An **add-on product version** is a „bundle" of software component versions made available at the same time for implementing a well-defined scope of functionality.
 It is the technical / delivery view on a software portfolio.